MichelNivard/resolve/README.md

 - **Backend**: Express.js server with API endpoints for authentication, file management, and user operations
 - **Frontend**: React-based application with advanced editing capabilities

-The technical **GOAL** is for the backend to eventally become a set of serverless functions on vercel, while the frontend remains a single page application.
+The backend handles authentication, file operations, and user management, while the frontend provides a user-friendly interface for editing Jupyter notebooks hosted on GitHub.
+The gitguhb token stays only on the server whie the frontend authenticates to the backend with a session cookie.

 ### Key Components